purescript-contrib/pulp/README.md

   output file using `--to`; the default is to output the bundle to stdout, which is convenient for doing things like `pulp browserify |
   uglifyjs -c`.
+* `pulp docgen` generates a project documentation file using PureScript's `docgen` command.
+* `pulp psci` generates a `.psci` file containing all your project dependencies, for use with the `psci` command.

 ## Watch and restart